On the Relationship Between Monotone and Squared Probabilistic Circuits: Experimental Details

 \section{Experimental Details}

-For each dataset, we split the training set into a train/valid split with a 95\%/5\% ratio.
-We train for 250 epochs, employing early stopping if there is no improvement on the validation set after 10 epochs.
-We use the Adam optimizer \citep{kingma2015adam} with learning rate $0.005$ and batch size $256$.
-Model training was performed on RTX A6000 GPUs.
+For all experiments, we use the Adam optimizer \citep{kingma2015adam} with learning rate $0.01$.
+We use a batch size of $64$ for the binary datasets, and $250$ for all image datasets (ImageNet32, ImageNet64).
+For the binary datasets, we train for 100 epochs and average across 5 runs.
+For the image datasets, we train for 200 epochs.
+Model training was performed on NVIDIA A6000 48GB and NVIDIA H100 80GB GPUs.

-For the input functions, we use categorical inputs for each pixel $\var$, i.e. for 8-bit data we have 256 parameters $\pcfunc(\var = i)$ for each $i = 0, ..., 255$.
-For monotone PCs, this takes values in $\mathbb{R}^{\geq 0}$, for squared negative PCs, this takes values in $\mathbb{R}$, and for squared complex PCs or \modelname{}PCs this takes values in $\mathbb{C}$.
+For the PC input functions, we use categorical inputs for each pixel $\var$.
+For the binary datasets, this corresponds to 2 parameters for each variable $\pcfunc(\var = i)$ for each $i = 0, 1$, while for the image datasets, for each color channel, we have 256 parameters $\pcfunc(\var = i)$ for each $i = 0, ..., 255$.
+For monotone PCs, this takes values in $\mathbb{R}^{\geq 0}$, for squared real PCs or real \modelname{}PCs, this takes values in $\mathbb{R}$, and for squared complex PCs or complex \modelname{}PCs this takes values in $\mathbb{C}$.

-In Figure \ref{fig:learning_curves}, we show learning curves for the MNIST and FashionMNIST datasets (y-axis shows training log-likelihood).
-It can be seen that for monotone, squared complex, and \modelname{}PCs, the curve is fairly smooth and optimizes quickly, while the curve is more noisy for squared real PCs.
-We hypothesize that this is due to the fact that gradients for the squared real PC have a discontinuity in the complex plane when the parameter is $0$; meanwhile PCs with non-negative real or complex parameters can smoothly optimize over the complex plane.